-Social emotional learning and student and staff well-being can be more than just a 15 to 20-minute lesson a day.
+SEL can be more than just a 15-20-minute lesson.
 A systemic approach to SEL intentionally cultivates a caring, participatory, and equitable learning environment and evidence-based practices that actively involve all students in their social, emotional, and academic growth.
 This approach infuses social and emotional learning into every part of students' daily lives-across all of their classrooms, during all times of the school day, and when they are in their homes and communities.
-(CASEL.ORG) Our work through the year will support the five Core SEL Competencies:
+(CASEL.ORG)